ernw/burpsuite-extensions/README.md

 Pre built jar files can be gathered from http://coding.f-block.org/

 ## SAML ReQuest
-A Burpsuite extension to test SAML authentication requests.
-It supports decoding and modification of SAML authentication requests.
+A Burpsuite extension to test SAML authentication requests, used in many SSO implementations.
+It supports decoding and modification of SAML authentication requests and testing IdPs against manipulated requests.
 It is also integrated with Proxy, Repeater and Intruder, to make the maximum use of Burpsuite tools in testing SAML authentication requests.